Key Concepts

 - When all the liquid has been vaporized to gas the temperature will once again increase.

-- Temperature of the gas falls until the boiling point is reached.
+- Initially, the temperature of the gas falls until the boiling point is reached.

 - At the boiling point the gas condenses to a liquid, releasing the latent heat of vaporization, causing the temperature to remain constant.

-- When all the gas has liquefied, the temperature falls again until the freezing point is reached.
+- When all the gas has liquefied or condensed, the temperature falls again until the freezing point is reached.

 - At the freezing point the liquid solidifies to a solid, releasing the latent heat of fusion, causing the temperature to remain constant.